-This Factsheet on The Hansard Department (National Assembly) is part of the Kenya National Assembly Factsheets Series that are supposed to enhance public understanding, awareness and knowledge of the work of the Assembly and its operations.
-It is intended to serve as easy guide for ready reference by Members of Parliament, staff and the general public.
+This Factsheet is part of the Kenya National Assembly Factsheets Series that has been developed to enhance public understanding and awareness, and to build knowledge on the work of the Assembly, and its operations.
+It is intended to serve as a guide for ready reference by Members of Parliament, staff and the public.
 The information contained here is not exhaustive and readers are advised to refer to the original sources for further information.

-This work is a product of concerted efforts of all the Directorates and Departments of the National Assembly, and the Parliamentary Joint Services.
-Special thanks go to the Members of the National Assembly Taskforce on Factsheets, Online Resources and Webcasting of Proceedings, namely, Mr. Kipkemoi arap Kirui (Team Leader), Mr. Emejen Lonyuko, Mr. Robert Nyaga, Mr. Denis Abisai, Mr. Stephen Mutungi, Mr. Bonnie Mathooko, Maj.
-(Rtd.)
-Bernard Masinde, Mr. Enock Bosire, and Ms. Josephine Karani.
-Special thanks also go to the very dedicated members of the Secretariat of the Taskforce Mr. Salem Lorot (Head of the Secretariat), Mr. Samuel Kalama, Ms. Anne Shibuko, Mr. Benson Inzofu, Mr. Finlay Muriuki, Ms. Doreen Karani, Mr. Charles Atamba and Ms. Rabeca Munyao.
+This work is a product of the concerted effort of all the Directorates and Departments of the National Assembly and the Parliamentary Joint Services.
+Special thanks go to the members of the National Assembly Taskforce on Factsheets, Speaker's Rulings and Guidelines, namely, Mr. Kipkemoi arap Kirui (Team Leader), Mr. Rana Tiampati, Mr. Kennedy Malinda, Ms. Anna Musandu, Mr. Samuel Kalama, Mr. Salem Lorot, Ms. Fiona Musili, Mr. Benson Inzofu, Ms. Laureen Wesonga, Ms. Anne Shibuko, Mr. James Maina Macharia, Mr. Morrice Shilungu, Mr. Finlay Muriuki, Ms. Rabeca Munyao and Mr. Stephen Omunzi.